We're getting drinks in? Bloody finally, I'll have an 'mmmmm' tea, that's tea with whiskey, preferably more whiskey than t-

 A few more bits and bobs for completeness- here's the super-slick PV made for the collab.

 And here's the full collab campaign story- probably more decipherable to those who've played both source games, but it's here for you to peruse.

 As a final bit of fun, what happened when VA-11 Hall-A was found by a mangaka.

 Kenya Suzuki, the creator of Please Tell Me!
 Galko-chan- a little slice-of-life which mixes dirty jokes and sweet-natured warmness courtesy of Galko, her nerdy friend Otako, and clueless rich girl Ojou, a series that says you can't judge people from appearances- included a shoutout to the game as a character's t-shirt after he beat it for the first time, and Fernando Damas reacted to that panel here.
 According to an interview with God is a Geek, after finding this out, Christopher Oritz noticed Kenya Suzuki followed him on Twitter, and so they got in contact with each other for collaboration artwork!

 First, a future version of Galko visits the VA-11 Hall-A bar in a special one-shot Please Tell Me!
 Galko-chan episode, seen over here.

 In kind, Ortiz did this piece with Galko and Otako swapping costumes with Alma and Jill, in this tweet.

 Finally, the Japanese physical PS4 and Switch releases of the game have reversible covers drawn by Kenya Suzuki, seen on the Playism page.

-Kenya Suzuki has also put together an artbook, VA-11 Hall-A ENTANGLEMENT! which includes all his previous art based on the game.
+Kenya Suzuki has also put together an artbook, VA-11 Hall-A ENTANGLEMENT! which includes the Galko-chan one-shot and all his previous art based on the game.